 Field Description Library Type (read only) The type of being specified (as defined to ChangeMan ZMF) and description in free-form text describing the type.
 Like value (read only) Indicates what the type will be staged "like" (e.g. PDS, SRC, etc.).
-Defer value Indicates whether the staging dataset allocation will occur upon creation ('N'), or if ChangeMan ZMF will wait until the dataset is needed.
+Defer value (read only) Indicates whether the staging dataset allocation will occur upon creation ('N'), or if ChangeMan ZMF will wait until the dataset is needed.
+Management class Enter the management class for SMS managed dataset allocation.
+Leave blank for default class.
+Storage class Enter the storage class for SMS managed dataset allocation.
+Leave blank for default class.
 Generic unit name Enter the generic unit device name (e.g. 'SYSDA') for allocating staging datasets.
 Volume serial Enter a specific volume.
 This is required only if Generic unit name is blank.
 Space units Enter a valid unit for space, as follows: TRK Allocate space in tracks.
 CYL Allocate space in cylinders.
 BLK Allocate space in blocks.

-Primary quantity Secondary quantity Directory blocks Enter the primary, secondary, and directory block allocations for the staging datasets.
+Field Description Primary quantity Secondary quantity Directory blocks Enter the primary, secondary, and directory block allocations for the staging datasets.
 These are considered MINIMUM allocations, and will be increased automatically (dynamically reallocated) by ChangeMan ZMF if larger dataset sizes are necessary.
 The dataset's actual size is passed to ChangeMan ZMF ISPF skeletons; any unused space is freed at Freeze time.
 Record format Type the appropriate record format for this library type.
 Valid values include: F, FA, FB, FBA, FBM, FM, FS, V, VA, VB, VBA, VBM, VM, U Legend: F - Fixed length records V - Variable length records U - Undefined format records B - Blocked records S - Standard blocks A - ASA printer control characters M - Machine code printer control characters Record length Type the logical record length for components in this library type.
 Block size Type the staging library block size for this library type.
 Type 0 to let SMS calculate the best block size for the storage device.
-Dataset type Leave blank for PDS staging library, or type one of the following: LIBRARY By specifying dataset type of LIBRARY, a Partitioned Data Set Extended (PDSE) will be allocated.
-Except for BLKSIZE, all other DCB attributes will be ignored.
-HFS HFS directory PDSE PDS library Extended attributes NO Data set cannot have extended attributes or reside in EAS.
-OPT Data set can have extended attributes and reside in EAS. blank Use default based on data type.
+Data set type Leave blank for PDS staging library, or type one of the following: LIBRARY By specifying dataset type of LIBRARY, a Partitioned Data Set Extended (PDSE) will be allocated.
+Except for BLKSIZE, all other DCB attributes will be ignored. zFS zFS directory PDSE PDS library Data set version For a PDSE you can enforce version 1, version 2, or allow the system default to be taken.
+Extended attributes NO Data set cannot have extended attributes or reside in EAS. attributes OPT Data set can have extended attributes and reside in EAS. blank Use default based on data type.